yaffawijaya/instagram-reels-downloader/README.md

 # How to Run JavaScript File with Node.js
+This project inspired by [@malvin.val](https://www.instagram.com/malvin.val/).
 This guide will help you execute the provided JavaScript file (`app.js`) using Node.js.
 The script allows you to download videos from a specified URL.

 ## Prerequisites